LoadStrike is a self-hosted load testing tool that treats APIs, browser journeys, queues, streams, and services as one workflow.

 What does one runtime surface mean for engineering teams?

-One runtime surface means the same scenario, step, threshold, reporting, and correlation concepts show up across the supported SDKs.
-Teams do not need separate mental models for each language when they are trying to explain the same business workflow under load.
+It means the same scenario, step, threshold, reporting, and correlation ideas appear across supported SDKs, so teams do not need separate test models for each language.

 Can LoadStrike fit into existing reporting and observability workflows?